 CLE approval costs $10 per bundle (as many applications as you wish to submit at a time).

 Renewal rates increased as of January 1, 2014.
 The new rates are as follows:

 RP renewal – $50 for Members, $75 for Non-Members

 CRP renewal – $35 for Members, $50 for Non-Members

 NFPA Members: Log into the website and

 Please send an email with both your old and new addresses to email@example.com to submit a change of address.

 Q: I missed my renewal date.
 What do I do now?

 A: First of all, you must realize that NFPA and the Certification Standards Committee expect calendaring of this important date to be automatic to certified paralegals.
 We recognize that sometimes dates do slip up, and if you are within 60 days of missing your renewal date, we can usually give you an extension for good cause.
-You will need to pay the $50 late fee if your renewal is received at headquarters after your renewal date.
+You will need to pay a $50 late fee and request a 60-day extension if your renewal is received at headquarters after your renewal date.
+Your extension request can be in email form, sent to firstname.lastname@example.org, and must contain your renewal date, the date you intend to submit your renewal, and the circumstances preventing you from submitting on time.
 If you are or will be more than 60 days overdue, contact NFPA and we can advise you further depending on your situation.